 Negative Underwear founders Lauren Schwab and Marissa Vosper talk briefs, bras, and business.

 Of all the things that Lauren Schwab and Marissa Vosper could look back on fondly when recalling their college days at the University of Pennsylvania—interesting classes, great parties, unlimited access to cheesesteaks—the two are probably most thankful that they met each other.
-In 2014, the friends launched Negative Underwear, both leaving careers that were “the right thing to do” as Vosper says, but that they weren’t at all passionate about.
+In 2014 the friends launched Negative Underwear, both leaving careers that were “the right thing to do,” as Vosper says, but which they weren’t at all passionate about.